Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Simulation

-First, we consider the case where the steering resistance coefficient of the model $C_{M}$ matches that of the plant $C$.
-Under the same assumption on the zero dynamics, the closed-loop system is expected to be stable when $C=C_{M}$.
+First, we consider the case where the steering torque resistance coefficient of the model $C_{M}$ matches the steering torque resistance of the plant $C$.
+As in the previous case, the stability of the closed-loop system is guaranteed when $C=C_{M}$ owing to the stability of the zero dynamics (Section~\ref{sec2-zerodynamics}).
 The path following results obtained using the conventional method and the proposed method are shown in Fig.\,\ref{Path following control with and without MEC2(C=200)}.

-The corresponding path following errors are depicted in Fig.\,\ref{Following error2(C=200)}.
-In Fig.\,\ref{Path following control with and without MEC2(C=200)}, both trajectories closely follow the target path.
-The following errors remain at approximately $0.03$\,m for both methods, and the results of the two methods completely overlap with each other.
-These results are consistent with those obtained for target path $1$.
+In Fig.\,\ref{Path following control with and without MEC2(C=200)}, both trajectories closely follow the target path, with following errors remaining at approximately $0.03$\,m for both methods after the initial transient.
+The results of the two methods completely overlap, consistent with those obtained for target path~$1$.

 Next, we consider the case where $C_{M}$ differs from $C$.
 The simulation results obtained using the conventional method and the proposed method are shown in Fig.\,\ref{Path following control with and without MEC2(C=230)}, and the corresponding path following errors are depicted in Fig.\,\ref{Following error2(C=230)}.
 In Fig.\,\ref{Path following control with and without MEC2(C=230)}, the conventional method exhibits relatively large deviations from the target path.
 In contrast, the proposed method significantly reduces the following error.
-Specifically, the maximum following error is approximately $2.48$\,m for the conventional method, whereas it is reduced to approximately $0.25$\,m with the proposed method.
+Specifically, the maximum following error is approximately $2.46$\,m for the conventional method, whereas it is reduced to approximately $0.15$\,m with the proposed method.
 These results indicate that the effectiveness of MEC is maintained across different target paths.

+As in target path~$1$, the proposed method generates appropriate compensation through MEC, adjusting the steering torque to maintain accurate path following despite the parameter mismatch.

-In addition, the relationship between the parameter ratio $C/C_{M}$ and the maximum following error is illustrated in Tab.\,\ref{table:robustness2}.
+In addition, the relationship between the parameter ratio $C/C_{M}$ and the maximum following error is illustrated in Table\,\ref{table:robustness2}.